phpx-foundation/website/README.md

 PHP× is a small group of PHP and Laravel meetups around the world.
 We're a small group now, but hope to grow over the coming months!

 As of right now, this page serves as a scratchpad for meetup organizers.
-If you would like to start a PHP× meetup, [get in touch with Chris Morrell](https://bsky.app/profile/cmorrell.com) and he'll add you to the network (we can host your site or link out to an existing site).

-If you would like to contribute to this document, [pull requests are welcome](https://github.com/phpx-foundation/website/blob/main/resources/markdown/world.md).
+If you would like to contribute to this document, [pull requests are welcome](https://github.com/phpx-foundation/website).
 Not sure?
 [Join the PHP× Discord](https://discord.gg/wMy6Eeuwbu) first to discuss!

 ## Adding a group to PHP×